fergalquinn77/ci_pp5_summer_fashions/README.md

 <img src="readme/validation/us-testing/order-details-after.jpg">
 </details>

-6.5 As a non-site admin I can not access the admin pages so that I am unable to take actions with admin privilages
+6.5 As a non-site admin I can not access the admin pages so that I am unable to take actions with admin privileges

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|